caravanserei/EggDuino/README.md

 	- Lean solution for power supply from one source.
 Needs just one single wire to be soldered on PCB.
 	- Easy access to A4988-1/16-step-drivers.
 	- X- and Z-channel are choosen intentionally as Egg- and Pen-motor-channels to free the two PWM-ports normally assigned as DIR and STEP of the Y-channel as PWM-output for servo and engraver.
 	- Adaptor board for easy attachment of servo and engraver.
+Circuit and layout available as PDF.
-	- Optional wiring to read the main supply voltage.
+	- Optional wiring to read back the main supply voltage.
 	- Engraver control unit with a tiny PCB.
 Circuit and layout available as PDF.
 - Software:
 	- New assignements of I/O-ports to fit the GRBL-CNC-shield including user keys, servo- and engraver-PWM.
 	- 0-100% PWM-control of the engraver as on EiBotBoard.
+	- Emulation of EiBotBoard port-commands to control the engraver.
-	- Check of main supply voltage (almost) as on EiBotBoard.
+	- Added optional read back of main supply voltage by activation of QC-command (almost) as on EiBotBoard.
+Needs the appropriate hardware modification.
 This is a quick check only and no precise measurement.
 	- New option to invert servo motion (0°->180° vs 180°->0°) for more flexibility with servo mounting position.
 Stored in EEPROM.
-	- Added optional check of main supply voltage by activation of QC-command.
-Needs the appropriate hardware modification.
 	- Activated servo up/down speed option ("slow down" is most important!) with a simple delay algorithm based on microseconds delay.
 Stored in EEPROM.
 - 3D printable parts:
 	- Two versions of a direct mount of ARDUINO UNO with GRBL-shield to frame.
+One stand-alone and one to add to an existing build.
+Hint: The Arduino mounting holes seem to be a little bit crooked, but that's the original Arduino footprint taken from the DXF and it fits perfectly.
 	- Clip-on protection cover for the electronics (see main picture above).
 	- Modified bearing holders to fit 6x19mm bearings (instead of 8x23mm) and 6mm threaded rods (instead of 8mm).
 	- Egg-coupler for round (non-flatted) 5mm stepper axle.
-Intended to be used with a simple rubber ring as egg-coupler.
+Intended to be used with a simple rubber ring (2,5mm circular profil; water hose gaskets in real life) as egg-coupler.
-	- Modified pen-arm to fit a 9g-servo with 20mm body length and 23mm hole spacing.
+	- Modified pen-arm to fit a tiny 9g-servo with 20mm body length and 23mm hole spacing.
 	- Modified spring to fit the servo.
 I did not get along well with the fixture of the servo arm to the spring, so my spring is just a springy buffer.
 - Scripts of the Inkscape extension:
 	- Integration of servo inversion option into user interface.
 Check eggbot.py and eggbot.inx for details.